 Redefining William III: The Impact of the King-Stadholder in International Context edited by Esther Mijers and David Onnekink.
 Essays discussing William's reign.

 William III, The Stadholder-King: A Political Biography by Wouter Troost, translated by J. C. Grayson.
-Biography of King William III.
+Analyzes William's formative years as Stadholder and soldier.

 Ungrateful Daughters: The Stuart Princesses Who Stole Their Father's Crown by Maureen Waller.
-In 1688, seven prominent men invited William of Orange to intervene in English affairs.
-But it was the women, Queen Mary Beatrice and her stepdaughters Mary and Anne, who played a key role in this drama.
+When William of Orange intervened in English affairs, future queens Mary and Anne played a key role.

 Going Dutch: How England Plundered Holland's Glory by Lisa Jardine.
-In 1688, Dutch ruler William of Orange's Glorious Revolution forced Britain's James II to abdicate.
-Why wasn't this coup recognized as a conquest?
-According to this book, the Dutch had effectively conquered Britain long before William arrived.
+According to this book, the Dutch had effectively conquered Britain long before William of Orange arrived.

 The Queen's Devotion by Jean Plaidy.
 A novel about Britain's Queen Mary II, originally titled "William's Wife," from Plaidy's Queens of England series.